CanonicalLtd/maas-docs/en/manage-ha.md

 This section assumes that PostgreSQL HA has been set up.

+!!!
+Note: Any number of API servers can be present as long as each connects to the same PostgreSQL database.

-Begin by allowing the (eventual) secondary API server to contact the primary PostgreSQL database.
-On the primary database host then, edit file `/etc/postgresql/9.5/main/pg_hba.conf` and include the line:
+On the primary database host, edit file `/etc/postgresql/9.5/main/pg_hba.conf` to allow the secondary API server to contact the primary PostgreSQL database.
+Include the below line, replacing $SECONDARY_API_SERVER_IP with the IP address of the host that will contain the secondary API server:

 ```no-highlight
 host    maasdb          maas	$SECONDARY_API_SERVER_IP/32         md5